Computing maximal subsemigroups of a finite semigroup: Abstract

 \section{Abstract}

 A proper subsemigroup of a semigroup is \textit{maximal} if it is not contained in any other proper subsemigroup.
-In this paper we show how to compute the maximal subsemigroups of an arbitrary finite semigroup.
+A maximal subsemigroup of a finite semigroup has one of a small number of forms, as described in a paper of Graham, Graham, and Rhodes.
+Determining which of these forms arise in a given finite semigroup is difficult, and no practical mechanism for doing so appears in the literature.
+We present an algorithm for computing the maximal subsemigroups of a finite semigroup $S$ given knowledge of the Green's structure of $S$, and the ability to determine maximal subgroups of certain subgroups of $S$, namely its group $\mathscr{H}$-classes.

+In the case of a finite semigroup $S$ represented by a generating set $X$, in many examples, if it is practical to compute the Green's structure of $S$ from $X$, then it is also practical to find the maximal subsemigroups of $S$ using the algorithm we present.
+In such examples, the time taken to determine the Green's structure of $S$ is comparable to that taken to find the maximal subsemigroups.
+The generating set $X$ for $S$ may consist, for example, of transformations, or partial permutations, of a finite set, or of matrices over a semiring.
+Algorithms for computing the Green's structure of $S$ from $X$ include the Froidure-Pin Algorithm, and an algorithm of the second author based on the Schreier-Sims algorithm for permutation groups.
+The worst case complexity of these algorithms is polynomial in $|S|$, which for, say, transformation semigroups is exponential in the number of points on which they act.

-In their paper of 1968, Graham, Graham, and Rhodes describe the possible forms that a maximal subsemigroup can take.
-We show how to effectively determine the maximal subsemigroups of each type described by Graham, Graham, and Rhodes that arise in a given finite semigroup.
-The problem of finding the maximal subsemigroups is formulated in terms that are relatively straightforward to compute.
-We show that certain cases reduce to other well-known problems, such as, for instance, finding all maximal cliques in a graph and computing the maximal subgroups in a group.
+Certain aspects of the problem of finding maximal subsemigroups reduce to other well-known computational problems, such as finding all maximal cliques in a graph and computing the maximal subgroups in a group.

-We present two main algorithms.
-The first is concerned with computing the maximal subsemigroups of a special class of semigroups, known as Rees 0-matrix semigroups.
-The second is an algorithm for finding the maximal subsemigroups of an arbitrary finite semigroup $S$.
-This algorithm builds on the first, and involves a careful analysis of certain graphs associated to $S$, which, roughly speaking, capture the essential information about the action of $S$ on its $\J$-classes.
+The algorithm presented comprises two parts.
+One part relates to computing the maximal subsemigroups of a special class of semigroups, known as Rees 0-matrix semigroups.
+The other part involves a careful analysis of certain graphs associated to the semigroup $S$, which, roughly speaking, capture the essential information about the action of $S$ on its $\J$-classes.